 The Slide Rule Club converts to Greek letter organization Sigma Rho.

-Theta Sigma is founded at Margaret Morrison Carnegie College.
+Theta Sigma is founded at Margaret Morrison Carnegie College for Women.

 This infamous multidisciplinary art party and costume ball quickly became a campus tradition and was held every four years until the 1990s.